Base location - Edinburgh or Glasgow offices (supportive of hybrid and flexible working patterns)

 - A CV setting out your career history, highlighting your key responsibilities and achievements in your current and previous roles.
 Please ensure you have provided reasons for any gaps, especially within the past two years.

 - A supporting statement (of not more than three pages) detailing how you can address the essential and desirable criteria in the person specification and how your behaviours align with those of the Accounts Commission and Audit Scotland.

 - Daytime, evening and/or mobile telephone numbers as well as your personal email address (to be used with discretion).

 - Contact details for two referees.
 Referees should be people who can comment authoritatively on you as a person and as an employee and must include your current or most recent employer or his/her authorised representative.
 Confidential references are taken up on candidates shortlisted for formal interviews.
 However, we will refer back to you for confirmation that referees may be approached before any contact is made with them.

-- A completed diversity monitoring form (this will appear as an online questionnaire as part of the application process).
+- A completed diversity monitoring form (this will appear online as part of the application process)